If you are unemployed and living in North Tyneside, The Working Homes Outreach Team (WHOT) can help you.

 - Green North Tyneside Partnership Board

 In addition we work very closely with its voluntary community sector colleagues to develop cohesive services, and pathways for effective deliver.
-Working through our local infrastructure agency VODA, MWC has a place on the Chief Officers Forum.
+Working through our local infrastructure agency VODA, Meadow Well Connected has a place on the Chief Officers Forum.

 We are incredibly privileged to have some amazing support for our work, particularly at a time when public spending cuts are impacting local services and therefore increasing demand for our services.